gridlocdev/lua-beginners-guide/README.md

 ## 4 - Loops

-When you'd like to run the same chunk of code repeatedly, you would use a **loop** statement.
+When you'd like to run the same chunk of code repeatedly, you would use a **loop** block.

 There's a few different flavors each with their own use cases.